redhat-cap-exchange/my-thai-star-workshop/docs/lab1.md

   - Point to you app code
   - Advanced options: git branch, context dir

-Watch the build process ...
+Watch the build & deploy process ...

 **EXPECT AN ERROR !!**